biglizards/SoF-Notes/content/Campaigns/Companions of Knutsdir.md

 - trumpets sound, a herald announces the arrival of the empress, who says a few words and then goes back inside
-- the Basila's voice, a don, will be dealing with us day-to-day, but there will be an audience with the empress at some point
+- the Basila's voice, a don Martolis, will be dealing with us day-to-day, but there will be an audience with the empress at some point
 - most of the ceremonial guards start to march out and the clans line up to present their gifts. the don, who is receiving them, accepts them with grace, but to a trained eye it's all formality.
 - Fatima presents her first gift, an ornate writing set, to much the same reaction, but also the captured dela Juno. the don considers for a moment, and then appears genuinely enthusiastic and grateful.
 Fatima also offers to sell the captured ship, with details to be negotiated at a later time.
 - Fatima and the Virkvärgs begin to wander off, but Astrid and Aethild walk up to them and introduce themselves.
 Brago identifies Astrid as a cousin and asks how her pilgrimage was going, noting he thought it was an odd choice to transport the reliquary by foot.